 Sarah Sze received her B.A.
 (1991) from Yale University and M.F.A.
 (1997) from the School of Visual Arts in New York.
 Solo shows of her work include the Institute of Contemporary Art in London, the Museum of Contemporary Art in Chicago, the Malmö Konsthall in Sweden, and the Fondation Cartier in Paris.
 Sze has participated in numerous national and international exhibitions including the Whitney Museum of American Art, the Carnegie Museum of Art, the 48th Venice Biennial, and the Biennale de Lyon 2009.
 Her work can be found in museums and public collections such as the Solomon R. Guggenheim Museum, the Museum of Modern Art in New York, the San Francisco Museum of Modern Art, and the Walker Art Center.
 Sze received a Radcliffe Fellowship in 2005, and was named a MacArthur Fellow in 2003.
 She currently lives and works in New York.

-Sarah Sze has been selected to represent the United States in the 2013 Venice Biennale.
+Sarah Sze was selected to represent the United States in the 2013 Venice Biennale.
+In May 2014, Amherst College awarded Sze an honorary degree.

 Untitled (Portable Plantetarium)